- Graduate Coordinator

-For current RPT degree requirements, please see SF State Bulletin.
+For current MA in SXS degree requirements, please see SF State Bulletin.

-Our M.A. program offers graduate students a rigorous curriculum in the social science of sexuality with a strong focus on social theory and social research methods.
-The program is housed in the Department of Sociology & Sexuality Studies.
-Our faculty members conduct research and teach courses in a range of social science disciplines including sociology, public health, criminal justice studies, history, gerontology, gender and women’s studies, queer studies, political science and psychology.
+Our M.A. program offers graduate students a rigorous curriculum in the academic study of sexuality with a strong focus on interdisciplinary research and theory.
+Our faculty members conduct research and teach courses in a range of social science and humanities disciplines including sociology, public health, literature, history, criminal justice, gerontology, gender and women’s studies, queer studies, political science and psychology.
 Our program does not offer sex therapy, or clinical or counseling training, although students can pursue these interests by using their nine units of elective credit and taking courses in a range of departments across the University.

-The M.A. in Human Sexuality Studies prepares students for the following next career steps:
+The M.A. in Sexuality Studies prepares students for the following next career steps:

-- Ph.D. programs and professional schools in, for example, psychology, sociology, anthropology, history, medicine, social work and communication studies
+- Ph.D. programs and professional schools in, for example, psychology, sociology, anthropology, history, women and gender studies, ethnic studies, cultural studies, social work, public health, medicine, and communication studies

 - Public health workers in HIV/AIDS education, treatment, and care centers